-8.2.1 INTRODUCTION
+8.2.1 Introduction

 Each SIGN guideline has an introduction, outlining the need for the guideline, including evidence of variation in practice and the potential for the guideline to improve patient care.
-The remit of the guideline is carefully defined, detailing definitions, the patient population and target users of the guideline.
+There is also a short summary of the patient perspective.
+The remit of the guideline is carefully defined, detailing definitions, the patient population, including common comorbidities, and target users of the guideline.
 The key clinical questions covered in the guideline are detailed in an Annex with clear reference to the section to which the question refers and where methodological limitations of the evidence base are discussed.
 A statement of intent makes clear the purpose of the guideline.

-8.2.2 EVIDENCE AND RECOMMENDATIONS
+8.2.2 Evidence and recommendations

-Within the main body of the guideline, the structure should as far as possible reflect the development process that the guideline development group has followed, (ie for each section):
+Within the main body of the guideline, the structure should as far as possible reflect the development process that the guideline development group has followed, ie for each section:

 - A clear statement of the issue under consideration - An explanation of the treatment options available - A summary of the conclusions drawn from the critical appraisal of the evidence (the evidence statement, annotated with the quality of evidence and key references).
-This should provide the justification for the recommendation to follow; that is, the evidence for improved patient outcome resulting from the recommended action or for harms or contraindications relating to treatment options (see section 5) - The recommendations that the group has derived from this evidence (see section 6) - A brief discussion of any practical points (eg resource/geographical considerations to be taken up in the discussion of local guidelines for implementation), or treatment options for which there is no evidence (the last should be stated clearly) - Finally, if the group feels it is important to give guidance in any of these latter areas, a 'good practice point' may be presented alongside the recommendations.
+This should provide the justification for the recommendation to follow; that is, the evidence for improved patient outcome resulting from the recommended action or for harms or contraindications relating to treatment options (see section 5) - The recommendations that the group has derived from this evidence (see section 6) - A brief discussion of any practical points (eg resource/geographical considerations to be taken into account in the discussion of local guidelines for implementation), or treatment options for which there is no evidence (the last should be stated clearly) - Finally, if the group feels it is important to give guidance in any of these latter areas, a 'good practice point' may be presented alongside the recommendations.

-8.2.3 KEY RECOMMENDATIONS
+8.2.3 Key recommendations